deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/variance.png)

-The great thing about being able to calculate covariance is that, in a high-dimensional space where you can't eyeball intervariable relationships, you will know by the positive, negative or non-existent character of covariance how two variables move together.
+The great thing about calculating covariance is that, in a high-dimensional space where you can't eyeball intervariable relationships, you can know  how two variables move together by the positive, negative or non-existent character of their covariance.

-The main difference between covariance and *correlation* is that correlation also tracks the magnitude of the change in two variables, so two variables with a correlation of 1 always move the same distance in the same direction.
+The main difference between covariance and *correlation* is that correlation also tracks the magnitude of the change in two variables, so two variables with a correlation of 1 always move the *same distance* in the same direction.

 To sum up, the covariance matrix defines the shape of the data.
 Diagonal spread (along eigenvectors) is expressed by the covariance, while x-and-y-axis-aligned spread is expressed by the variance.

-While not entirely accurate, it may help to think of each component as a causal force in the Dutch basketball player example above, with the first principal component being age; the second possibly gender; the third nationality (implying nations' differing healthcare systems), and each of those occupying its own dimension in relation to height.
+Causality has a bad name in statistics, so take this with a grain of salt: While not entirely accurate, it may help to think of each component as a causal force in the Dutch basketball player example above, with the first principal component being age; the second possibly gender; the third nationality (implying nations' differing healthcare systems), and each of those occupying its own dimension in relation to height.
 Each acts on height to different degrees.

 Because the eigenvectors of the covariance matrix are orthogonal to each other, they can be used to to reorient the data from the x and y axes to the axes represented by the principal components.
+You rebase the coordinate system for the dataset in a new space defined by its principal components.

 ## Entropy & Information Gain